starling021/ehtools/README.md

 ![Tools](https://user-images.githubusercontent.com/54115104/71424210-03da3680-2690-11ea-9a68-93989bab4440.png)

 Part of the fun of Ehtools Framework is how easy it is to add new tools to our arsenal.
 We can select option 9 to access the list of tools in Ehtools Framework.

-    INFO: Our framework has more than 100 packages in ehtools archive (on server this archive: 2.3 Tb)!

 From the next menu, the tools are broken down into major categories, with options for managing the installation of scripts.
 The options presented are:

 > 1) Wi-Fi tools (tools for attacking wireless networks).

-    INFO: Wi-Fi options this is tools for attacking wireless networks and network databases.
+    Wi-Fi options this is tools for attacking wireless networks and network databases.

 > 2) Remote access (tools for getting remote access to other devices and remotely managing them).

-    INFO: Remote access means tools for getting access to other devices and remotely managing them.
+    Remote access means tools for getting access to other devices and remotely managing them.

 > 3) Information gathering (collecting intelligence on people or website).

-    INFO: Information gathering tools, tools for
+    Information gathering tools, tools for
     collecting intelligence on peaple or website.

 > 4) Website tools (tools for exploiting or attacking sites).

-    INFO: Website tools, tools for exploiting or attacking sites and network databases.
+    Website tools, tools for exploiting or
+    attacking sites and network databases.

 > 5) Other (a miscellaneous collection of other hacking tools)

-    INFO: Other tools this is collection
+    Other tools this is collection
     of miscellaneous hacking tools.

 You can also manage your installed tools by accessing option 6.

-# Use ehtools quick access

-    INFO: Ehtools quick access, this is when you run ehtools and for example ehtools -r to remove ehtools!

-Run it to open quick access menu:

-> ehtools -o

-Run it to uninstall ehtools:

-> ehtools -u

-Run it to open handshake manu:

-> ehtools -h

-Run it to open Find WPS menu:

-> ehtools -w

-    INFO: For this shortcuts you will not need enter your ehtools password (only for ehtools -u)!

 # Ehtools Framework application

-    INFO: Ehtools application is an Ehtools Framework shortcut that allows users to run Ehtools Framework just selecting ehtools in the applications and clicking on it!
+    Ehtools application is an Ehtools Framework shortcut that allows users to run Ehtools Framework just selecting ehtools in the applications and clicking on it!
 I mean ehtools application allows users to run ehtools via the application!